Claims for the fourth grant closed on 1st June 2021. A 5th and final grant will be open to claims from late July.

 * have been trading but are temporarily unable to do so due to coronavirus

-* you reasonably believe there will be a significant reduction in your trading profits due to reduced business activity, capacity, demand or inability to trade due to coronavirus
+* reasonably believe there will be a significant reduction in your trading profits due to the impact of COVID-19 between 1st May 2021 and 30th September 2021.

 Deferring tax payments